 Late Filing Fees

-For tax year 2016, failure to file a timely tax return, withholding tax remittance, withholding reconciliation, or any other required filing except quarterly estimated tax, the penalty is $25.00 per month or portion thereof up to a maximum of $150.00.
+For tax year 2016 and beyond, failure to file a timely tax return, withholding tax remittance, withholding reconciliation, or any other required filing except quarterly estimated tax, the penalty is $25.00 per month or portion thereof up to a maximum of $150.00.

 Interest Rate on Past Due Taxes

 Interest Rate on past due tax payments for tax year 2016 will be 5.0% per annum.

 Withholding tax remittance is due by the 15th of the following month after the end of the month for monthly filers.
 The withholding tax is required to be filed monthly if the total amount withheld was greater than $2399.00 in the prior year or if the amount withheld is greater than $200.00 in a month at any time in the current year.
-For quarterly filers, the remittance is due by the end of the following month starting with the third quarter of 2016.
+For quarterly filers, the remittance is due by the end of the following month.
 The penalty for late remittance is 50% of the amount past due plus interest.